Coupled environmental and demographic fluctuations shape the evolution of cooperative antimicrobial resistance: Discussion

 \subsection{Review of the modeling assumptions}

-Since we study an idealized microbial model, it is important to review our modeling assumptions in light of realistic laboratory experimental conditions.
+Since we study an idealised microbial model, it is important to review our modeling assumptions in light of realistic laboratory experimental conditions.
 A key assumption to consider is the effectively sharp cooperation threshold \(N_{th}\), which is based on a number of experimental observations of microbial cooperation; see~\cite{davies1994inactivation, Wright05, Yurtsev13, sanchez2013feedback}.
 Accordingly, we have assumed that EV changes chemical concentrations (e.g., nutrient density) while the volume of the microbial ecosystem is kept constant~\cite{sanchez2013feedback}.
 The cooperation threshold is then fixed at a constant number of $R$ microbes \(N_{R}=N_{th}\) because, at constant volume, the resistance enzyme concentration is proportional to the number of public good producers $R$.
 This crucial ingredient fixes the stable number of $R$ at \(N_{th}\) across fluctuating environments, and is responsible for the transient dips which are at the origin of the novel eco-evolutionary mechanism for the eradication of AMR reported here.
 The complementary scenario, where the cooperation threshold is set by a fixed $R$ fraction \(x_{th}\) is also relevant (for a different set of microbial ecosystems), and is a topic for future research.
+Furthermore, in some microbial cases, \(R\) could regulate the production of resistance enzyme by quorum sensing~\cite{pai2012optimality}, but its impact on cooperative AMR remains an open problem.
+We also note that some resistance mechanisms can show anti-cooperative behaviour, such as efflux-pumps, which could result in an enhanced exposure of sensitive cells to the drug~\cite{poole2007efflux, soto2013role}.
+In the case of non-shared resistance mechanisms, our model reduces to the eco-evolutionary processes studied in~\cite{wienand2017evolution, wienand2018eco, taitelbaum2020population, Shibasaki2021}.
+Further analytical results for the non-shared resistance models are discussed in~\cite{uecker2011fixation}, as well as in~\cite{lambert2006probability, parsons2007fixation, patwa2008fixation} in the case of a static environment.